namtran166/BootcampNotes/README.md

     "store_id": <int:store_id>
 }
 ```
+#### Unsuccessful request
 Too bad we cannot find your book!
-However, we find a 404 Not Found response for you:
+We return a 404 Not Found response to notice you that:
 ```
 {
-    "message": "Book not found!"
+    "message": "Book not found."
 }
 ```
 When there is some unexpected error within our internal server, a 500 Internal Server Error response will be returned, and you should upload the bug for us to fix!